c3g/chord_singularity/README.md

 ### Needed files in the CHORD `data` folder

+**This file is automatically created by the `dev_utils.py` script, but should be set up in another way for production deployment.**

   * `.instance_config.json`, containing the following key-value pairs:
     * `CHORD_HOST` - The domain name of the host (no http://, no trailing slash)
     * `CHORD_URL` - The URL of the node (for federation), with trailing slash